maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-12.md

   to = (current block timestamp) - (128 seconds).
   ```

-This values will then be used to query statesync transactions from Heimdall, returning 2 transactions (currently it would return 3, causing a `BADBLOCK` error).
+These values will then be used to query statesync transactions from Heimdall, returning 2 transactions (currently it would return 3, causing a `BADBLOCK` error).

 #### Genesis File